SMT-COMP/smt-comp/rules/rules25.md

     A benchmark file may contain any number of **set-info** commands.
 During the competition all **set-info** commands are removed from the benchmark by the scrambler.

 -   **(declare-sort \...)**
     A benchmark file may contain any number of **declare-sort** and **define-sort** commands.
-All sorts decladarkred or defined with these commands must have zero arity.
+All sorts declared or defined with these commands must have zero arity.

 -   **(declare-fun \...)** and **(define-fun \...)**
     A benchmark file may contain any number of **declare-fun** and **define-fun** commands.